John Morey, author of feel-good fiction & modern western romance

 I focus on the myth, legend and culture of the Lakota Sioux and in a sympathetic manner - a celebration - partly because my great grandfather met their most revered leader, Chief Sitting Bull.

-I'm still writing - over a dozen offerings now in three years - but in a style I call 'feel-good fiction'.
+I'm still writing - over a dozen offerings in the first three years - but in a style I call 'feel-good fiction' - trying to balance this approach against so much misery on the world stage.

 Wish me luck.